 Senior Program Worker

-Natalie is currently working with Refugees Helping Refugees as an Americorps VISTA through the New York Immigration Coalition.
-She had just recently graduated with a Bachelors in Anthropology from the University of Rochester, where she was honored for her extensive research on the detainment of Uyghur individuals into concentration or re-education camps in Xinjiang, China.
-With the many transferable skills she obtained from her degree, she hopes to support the refugee/immigrant cause.
-At RHR, she is in charge of the organization’s volunteer program and all communications, including Facebook, Twitter, Instagram, monthly newsletters, and press releases.
-Additionally, she assists with RHR’s fundraising efforts and helps manage the Front Office.
+Natalie is currently working at Refugees Helping Refugees as a Communications & Program Specialist.
+She previously worked at RHR as an AmeriCorps VISTA through the New York Immigration Coalition.
+With the skills she developed from her anthropology degree, she hopes to support the refugee/immigrant cause.
+At RHR, she is in charge of the organization’s volunteer program and all communications, including Facebook, Twitter, Instagram, monthly newsletters, website, and press releases.
+Additionally, she provides support to RHR’s many other programs, manages the Front Office, and assists with fundraising.